IMS-TEAM-1/application/README.md

 **MapDrawer** file which is a helper class for visualizing the path of the mower in the MapFragment.

+<h3>High level requirements</h3>

+#A1.1: The App shall take user input and translate this to drive commands passed to the Robot.

+This is done by sending HTTP requests and Bluetooth socket outputstream.
+For detailed description of tasks look at low level number requirements (LLNR) in process requirements below.

+#A1.2: The App shall visualize the path traveled by the Mower including collision avoidance events.

+The app can draw out the path by painting a canvas with coordinates it fetches from the backend, it also shows the image classification of collision objects.
+For detailed description of tasks look at low level number requirements (LLNR) in process requirements below.

 <h2>Process Requirements </h2>